 Australian Cattle Dogs and Shih Tzus make cute puppies called Blue Tzu Heelers that are friendly, family-oriented, and highly active.
 These dogs do not like being left alone at home all day and expect attention from their human family members regularly.
-This is a new hybrid breed that is not yet recognized by any Kennel Clubs, but they are becoming popular and are recognized by most designer breed organizations.
+This is a new hybrid breed that is not yet recognized by any kennel clubs, but they are becoming popular and are recognized by most designer breed organizations.

 12. Coton Tzu (Shih Tzu and Coton de Tulear)

 The Coton Tzu is a hybrid dog that’s a cross between the Shih Tzu and the Coton de Tulear.
-They have super soft coats of hair that feel luxurious to the touch, and they tend to maintain sweet dispositions throughout their lives.
+They have super soft coats that feel luxurious to the touch, and they tend to maintain sweet dispositions throughout their lives.
 They are low-maintenance and aside from occasional brushing, they rarely require special grooming.